openvinotoolkit/openvino/src/common/conditional_compilation/docs/develop_cc_for_new_component.md

 ### 2. Macro in SELECTIVE_BUILD mode

 #### OV_CC_DOMAINS
-It is empty in this mode.
+Empty in this mode.

 #### OV_CC_SCOPE_IS_ENABLED
 It checks whether the condition is true or false.
 It is always embedded in **OV_SCOPE** or **MATCHER_SCOPE** to decide whether the following code region needs to be excluded from the final binaries.

 #### OV_SCOPE
-It will check whether the code region in this module is active or inactive by the macros in the header file(`conditional_compilation_gen.h`) generated in the previous analyzed mode.
+It checks whether the code region in this module is active or inactive by the macros in the header file(`conditional_compilation_gen.h`) generated in the previous analyzed mode.
 The generated macros name format is <module>_<region>, in which the module name is passed by the parameters of OV_SCOPE.

 [Open the code](https://github.com/openvinotoolkit/openvino/blob/34b76584f724ad07ed27c8ea27777ac46df92c23/src/common/conditional_compilation/include/openvino/cc/selective_build.h#L181-L183)